Dog training is a bit of a technical skill.

 TREAT BAG / POCKETS

-Wear a treat bag or a jacket with pockets so you easily dispense food rewards in a timely manner.
+It is beyond essential that you wear a treat bag or a jacket with pockets so you easily dispense food rewards in a timely manner! :-)

 TYPES OF LEAD